madhusriram012/resumeapibackend/README.md

 # Resume Builder API backend

-This challenge aims to create a Resume Builder API that uses the Adobe Document Generation API to dynamically create PDF resumes from DOCX based templates.This repository is the backend part.
+A Resume Builder API is a tool that allows users to create professional resumes quickly and easily.
+The API uses pre-built templates and dynamically generates the resume content based on the user's input data, such as personal information, skills, experiences, and education.
+This reduces the manual effort required to create and format a resume.

 ### How to run